Julia-Alexandrova/teamcity-kubernetes-plugin/README.md

 ## Configuration

-The plugin supports Kubernetes cluster images to start new pods with TeamCity build agent running in one of the containers.
-Plugin supports [official TeamCity Build Agent Docker image](https://hub.docker.com/r/jetbrains/teamcity-agent) out of the box.
-But you can use you own image as well.
+The plugin supports Kubernetes cluster images to start new pods with a TeamCity build agent running in one of the containers.
+The plugin supports the [official TeamCity Build Agent Docker image](https://hub.docker.com/r/jetbrains/teamcity-agent) out of the box.
+You can use your own image as well.

 ## License